YongoDavid/DEME-2024-OCTOBER/README.md

 Oct 09
 new day , same grind.
-back to my midmind dose.
+back to my midnight dose.
 i have been making actual commits intead of updates here so thats good.

 Oct 10
+Been a crazy week soo far , but i have finally submitted my drop-box application.